thumbor/thumbor/docs/metadata.rst

 If you have both a System Python and a Homebrew Python with the same version, then make sure the Virtualenv uses the Homebrew Python binary.

+On Linux Pyexiv2 can be installed with apt-get:

+    apt-get install python-pyexiv2

 pyexiv2.metadata API reference
 ------------------------------